-- It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - Missed medical appointments, such as for vaccinations - Not given the correct medicines - Poor language or social skills.
+- Ensure access to appropriate medical care or treatment - It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - Health and development problems, regular illness or infections - Anaemia - Body issues, such as poor muscle tone or prominent joints - Medical or dental issues - Missed medical appointments, such as for vaccinations - Not given the correct medicines - Poor language or social skills.